FOSSEE/sees/ult/exercises.rst

 #.
 Change ownership of the file ``test`` to some other user (if exists).

 #.
-Count the number of files in a directory.
+Count the number of files (files, sub-directories, etc.) in a directory.

 #.
 Create a new file ``alice.txt`` by concatenating the first 30 lines
    and the last 40 lines of ``wonderland.txt``.